 In general, survival with ALGS is very good with almost 90% survival to adulthood.
 Most of the mortality arises from severe cardiac, liver and vascular issues.
 Outcomes from liver transplantation are also excellent and indistinguishable from biliary atresia in the modern era, albeit with careful selection and optimization of recipients.

 ChiLDReN Network studies that include patients with Alagille Syndrome

-The ChiLDReN Network has several studies that include patients with Alagille Syndrome.
+The ChiLDReN Network has one study that includes patients with Alagille Syndrome.

-The LOGIC and FORCE studies are natural history studies that include patients with Alagille Syndrome.
+The LOGIC study is a natural history study that includes patients with Alagille Syndrome and three other rare liver diseases.
 A natural history study is aimed at acquiring information and data that will provide a better understanding of rare conditions.
-Participants will be asked to do such things as allow study personnel to obtain information from medical records and an interview, and to collect blood, urine, and tissue samples when clinically indicated, in order to understand the causes of these diseases and to improve the diagnosis and treatment of children with these diseases.
-All of the information obtained in these studies is confidential and no names or identifying information are used in the studies.
+Participants will be asked to allow study personnel to obtain information from medical records and an interview, and to collect blood, in order to understand the causes of these diseases and to improve the diagnosis and treatment of children with these diseases.
+All of the information obtained in these studies is confidential and no names or identifying information are used in the study.

 LOGIC: A longitudinal study of genetic causes of intrahepatic cholestasis.

-Eligibility: Children and adults ages 6 months through 25 years diagnosed with Alagille Syndrome, alpha-1 antitrypsin deficiency, progressive familial intrahepatic cholestasis, or bile acid synthesis defects, both before and after liver transplantation.
+Eligibility: Children and adults ages 6 months through 25 years diagnosed with Alagille Syndrome, alpha-1 antitrypsin deficiency, progressive familial intrahepatic cholestasis, or bile acid synthesis defects.

 ClinicalTrials.gov Study NCT00571272